-For Pre-Law students, the department has developed a set of recommended courses that can fulfill requirements in the core, the major, or serve as electives.
+For law students in the professional preparation track, the department has developed a set of recommended courses that can fulfill requirements in the core, the major, or serve as electives.

 For information about the courses available for Political Science in the Fall and Spring, view the Two Year Rotation Tentative Schedule.